 Because UWF is more than just a place to work.
-We are a family, who has close ties to our community, a positive, encouraging atmosphere, and quality programs for the education of our students.
+We are a family who has close ties to our community, a positive, encouraging atmosphere, and quality programs for the education of our students.

 UWF has received formal acknowledgment as being a premier workplace.
 The Chronicle of Higher Education conducts an annual survey of participating colleges and UWF was reported as a "Great College To Work For" in 2008, 2009, 2011, 2012, 2014, 2016, 2019, 2020 and 2021.
 The Great Colleges program is one of the largest and most respected workplace recognition programs in the country.

 In addition to being a wonderful place to work, Pensacola and Northwest Florida is a great place to live!
 Some of Pensacola's claims to fame are:

 Pensacola's history goes back to 1559 when Don Tristan de Luna attempted the first major settlement in America.
 St. Augustine may be the "oldest continuously occupied" settlement, but Pensacola was the "first.”
 Our Historic Pensacola Village (part of UWF Historic Trust) showcases life in early Pensacola and other periods in our past.
 Our Palafox Historic District, spanning from Chase to Zaragoza streets and Spring to Tarragona streets in downtown Pensacola, is listed on the National Register of Historic Places.

 We are known as the “City of Five Flags” because of our history of being ruled by Spain, France, Britain, the Confederacy and the United States.
 This gives our area a broad and unique cultural heritage with many influences.

 Pensacola Beach has long been known for its stunning sugar white sands and emerald green waters.
-In fact, Pensacola Beach and Navarre Beach were named in Trip Advisor's 2014 Travelers' Choice Top 25 U.S. Beaches in the United States.
+In fact, Pensacola Beach and Navarre Beach were named in Trip Advisor's 2019 Travelers' Choice Top 25 U.S. Beaches in the United States.